Miss West Virginia Teen USA

 The Miss West Virginia Teen USA competition is the pageant that selects the representative for the state of West Virginia in the Miss Teen USA pageant.
 This pageant is independently conducted and produced by Empower2 Productions LLC. and is formerly directed by Sanders & Associates, Inc., dba- Pageant Associates based in Buckhannon, West Virginia.

 Despite a relatively strong start in the 1980s, with two semi-finals finishes, no Miss West Virginia Teen USA placed from 1988 to 2005, when Andrea Turner placed 2nd runner-up to Allie LaForce of Ohio.
 After this, West Virginia had more success with more placements in 2007, 2011, 2012, 2013, 2014, 2017, 2018 and 2024.

 Four Miss West Virginia Teen USA's have also won the Miss West Virginia USA title and competed at Miss USA.

-Baylee Jarrett of Craigsville was crowned Miss West Virginia Teen USA 2025 on July 27, 2025 at Virginia Thomas Law Center for the Performing Arts in West Virginia Wesleyan College in Buckhannon.
-She represented West Virginia at Miss Teen USA 2025.
+Gracia Knight of Beckley was crowned Miss West Virginia Teen USA 2026 on June 13, 2026 at The Culture Center • West Virginia State Capitol Complex in Charleston.
+She will represent West Virginia at Miss Teen USA 2026.